hackorama/django-hook/README.md

 ### Server application

 This demo server application triggers a set of pre-defined events.
 These events can be triggered on demand and/or randomly triggered periodically in the main application loop.
+The webhhok POST request execution will be submitted to a task queue which will do non-blocking execution with retries on failure.

 The demo application allows registering of one or more webhook url's with one or more of these pre-defined events.

 > This is similar to the github woobhooks registration for github events/actions.

-> Initially use the Django provided admin interface to create events and registering webhhooks.
+> Initially use the Django provided admin interface to create events and for creating and registering webhhooks.

 ### Client application for testing

 This is a demo client application that can receive/consume a set of webhooks used for testing the server app.
-This client will have webhok endpoint than can respond with custom response code range to test the re-queuing on server app.

 > Any of the public webhooks test sites like [webhook.site](https://webhook.site) can also be used for normal testing
 > without the re-queuing scenario.